kyma-project/api-gateway/docs/user/expose-workloads/jwt/README.md

 ## Request Flow

-The following diagram shows how the **jwt** access strategy exposes a workload.

 ![Kyma API Gateway Operator Overview](../../../assets/APIRules-jwt.drawio.svg)

-To expose a workload with an APIRule and enforce JWT validation, you need:
+To expose a workload with an APIRule and enforce JWT validation, you need the following resources:
 - A Kyma Gateway that configures the Istio Ingress Gateway.
 You can use the default Kyma Gateway or define your own in any namespace.
 For details, see [Istio Gateways](../../istio-gateways/README.md).
 - An APIRule with the **jwt** access strategy that references:
   - The Service you want to expose.